emsig/empymod/docs/manual.rst

-Have a look at the corresponding example in the Gallery, where this hook is exploited in the low-frequency range to use the Cole-Cole model for IP calculation.
+Have a look at the corresponding example in the Gallery, where this hook is exploited in the low-frequency range to use the Cole-Cole model for IP computation.
 It could also be used in the high-frequency range to model dielectricity.